 - Refuge fishing caters to all tastes.
 An online Guide to Fishing on National Wildlife Refuges is searchable by state, species, region and amenities (such as boat launches and rest facilities).
 More than 270 of the Refuge System’s 553 refuges are open to fishing; some 7 million anglers visit refuges each year.

 - Fishing is a great way to introduce kids to nature — a goal of President Obama’s America’s Great Outdoors initiative.
 New to fishing?
-Some refuges, such as Trinity River Refuge in Texas, offer free instruction during family fishing events for National Fishing and Boating Week (June 4-12).
-Find other free fishing events.
+Some refuges, such as Trinity River Refuge in Texas, offer free instruction during family fishing events for National Fishing and Boating Week.

 - Fishing supports the environment.
-Last year, taxes paid by anglers and makers of fishing equipment, tackle, and electric outboard motors generated nearly $365 million to restore fishery resources, according to the Wildlife & Sport Fish Restoration Program.
+In 2011, taxes paid by anglers and makers of fishing equipment, tackle, and electric outboard motors generated nearly $365 million to restore fishery resources, according to the Wildlife & Sport Fish Restoration Program.

 - Resources abound on refuge fishing.
 The Recreational Boating & Fishing Foundation is another rich source of information.

 - Fishing is time well spent.
 Any student of fishing lore knows: The hours spent fishing are not deducted from a person’s allotted life span.

 A tip: Get your state fishing license before you go.
 Regulations are enforced, and a refuge may be miles from a license outlet.

 Here are some refuges that are favorite fishing destinations.

 The refuge, located on Assateague Island, has drawn fishermen for generations.
 Beach access is easy and the views are magnificent.
 The refuge is well-known for flounder fishing in the spring.